 Natural sweeteners (sugar alternatives) that are healthy and tasty alternatives to artificial sweeteners include:

--Maple syrup is rich in antioxidants and reduces oxidative damage.
+-Maple syrup.
 When selecting maple syrup in stores, select the darker shades since they are known to contain more beneficial antioxidants!

 -Agave is a natural alternative to refined sugars and artificial sweeteners.
 This honey-like sap comes from the leaves of the blue agave, a succulent plant widely grown in Mexico.
 Despite what you might have heard, there is actually a lot of debate right now as to whether or not this option is better or worse for you than sugar.